StefRuseva88/integration-tests-API-controllers/README.md

 - xUnit: A free and open-source testing framework known for its readability and ease of use.
 ## Prerequisites:

-- Basic understanding of ASP.NET MVC, C#, SSMS and web APIs.
+- Basic understanding of ASP.NET MVC, C#, and web APIs.
 - Familiarity with NUnit or xUnit (choose one or both).
-## Project Structure:

-- The project includes code for the API controllers.
-Test project(s) using either NUnit or xUnit frameworks to house your integration tests.
-## Getting Started (Optional:
-- Choose either NUnit or xUnit based on your preference, I recommend NUnit):
-- Clone this repository.
-- Review the test project(s) to understand the structure and approach used for testing API controllers.
-- (Optional) Run existing tests to observe their behavior.
+- Familiarity with SSMS(SQL Server Management Studio).

 ## Understanding the Application (Brief Summary):

 - The application under test is an ASP.NET MVC project named "Eventmi".
-- It manages events and was focused on writing API tests for this functionality, it is also interacting with a database managed through SSMS(SQL Server Management Studio).
+- It manages events and was focused on writing API tests for this functionality, it is also interacting with a database managed through SSMS.
 ## Additional Notes:

 The specific setup and configuration steps might vary depending on the project's implementation.